tinybirdco/web-analytics-starter-kit/README.md

 cd tinybird
 ```

-4. Install the Tinybird CLI using `pip install tinybird-cli`.
-[Detailed instructions here](https://docs.tinybird.co/cli.html#how-to-install).

-5. Authenticate on the CLI using `tb auth` and paste the token you just copied.

-6. Push the project using `tb push`.
+4. Deploy the project using `tb --cloud deploy`.

 ### Hosting your own dashboard on Vercel